-The Path for Students and Interns to Registered Membership with ARIDO
+The Path to Registered Membership with ARIDO

-- Education provides the foundation of what you need to know in order to enter the Interior Design profession and begin working as an Intern - Experience provides practice performing tasks that you need to be able to do while working under a qualified Supervisor as you progress on the path from Intern to Registered Member - Meeting the Examination requirement is the final step to confirm what you need to know and be able to do in order to be able to work without supervision and become a Registered Member
+- Education provides the foundation of what you need to know in order to enter the Interior Design profession and begin working as an Intern - Experience provides practice performing tasks that you need to be able to do while working under a qualified supervisor as you progress on the path from Intern to Registered Member - Meeting the Examination requirement is the final step to confirm what you need to know and be able to do in order to be able to work without supervision and become a Registered Member

-The Purpose of the Applicant Guide
+The Purpose of the Intern Guide

-The purpose of this guide is to assist Applicants, and their Supervisors or Mentors, in understanding what's involved at this stage of the registration path; and to also prepare Applicants for completing a self-report that will meet the Supervised Work Experience requirement.
+The purpose of this guide is to assist Interns, and their Supervisors, in understanding what's involved at this stage of the registration path; and to also prepare Interns for completing a self-report that will meet the Supervised Work Experience requirement.

-There is also a separate Guide available for Supervisors.
+There is also a separate guide available for Supervisors.